bogdanmilojevic/micro-commerce/discovery-server/README.md

 ## Overview

-The Discovery Server is a microservice responsible for service discovery within a microservices architecture.
+The Discovery Server is a service responsible for service discovery within a microservices architecture.
 It uses Netflix Eureka to manage and register microservices, allowing them to discover and communicate with each other dynamically.

 ## Configuration